-The Xilinx® LogiCORETM IP Video Mixer core provides a flexible video processing block for alpha blending and compositing multiple video and/or graphics layers.
-Support for up to eight layers, with an optional logo layer, using a combination of video inputs from either frame buffer or streaming video cores (through AXI4-Stream interfaces) is provided.
+The Xilinx[®] LogiCORE[TM] IP Video Mixer core provides a flexible video processing block for alpha blending and compositing multiple video and/or graphics layers.
+Support for up to nine layers (one main layer and eight overlay layers), with an optional logo layer, using a combination of video inputs from either frame buffer or streaming video cores (through AXI4-Stream interfaces) is provided.
 The core is programmable through a comprehensive register interface to control frame size, background color, layer position, and the AXI4-Lite interface.
 A comprehensive set of interrupt status bits is provided for processor monitoring.